frenetic-lang/frenetic/guide/06-NetCoreIntroduction.md

 of a packet and thereby to generate more than one result from their policy --- perhaps forwarding the packet to two different locations, and
-  - *queries*, which allow programmers to inspect the contents of packets as the flow across a network, the load at various points in the network, the current static policy in force or the concrete rules installed on OpenFlow flow tables.
+  - *queries*, which allow programmers to inspect the contents of packets as they flow across a network, the load at various points in the network, the current static policy in force or the concrete rules installed on OpenFlow flow tables.